Discovering DMR – 1

 This also means that when you program a DMR channel, you must specify both the frequency and the time slot, so that your radio and the repeater can encode and decode which chunks on the signal belong to the channel you're using.

-For more details about time slots, see Amateur Radio Guide to DMR (PDF), 2015, by John Burningham, W2XAB.
+For more time slots info, see Amateur Radio Guide to DMR⩘ (PDF), 2015, by John Burningham, W2XAB.

 Another fundamental piece of the puzzle is color codes (CC).
 I'm not sure why they're called color codes, but they're like the Continuous Tone-Coded Squelch System (CTCSS) tones used for analog radio.
 When you want to use a DMR repeater, you need to program in the appropriate color code to open it up.
 There are 16 color codes, 0 - 15.
-(Strange, right? !
-The color codes don't even have color names!)
+(That's right, the color codes don't even have color names.
+Strange, right? !)

 Just as with analog radio CTCSS tones, you need to get the appropriate color codes from the organization operating the repeater in order to be able to use the repeater.
 When you program a DMR channel, in addition to the frequency and the time slot, you must specify the color code; otherwise, you won't be able to access the repeater.
 So the magic formula to get onto a DMR repeater successfully = frequency + color code + time slot.